CodersSampling/flutter-rust-app-template/TEMPLATE.md

 This template uses `tokio` to execute async functions. `tokio`'s async runtime allows millions of concurrent tasks to be run at the same time utilizing only the number of threads equivalent to the number of cores on the computer.

-Refer to `tokio`'s [API docs](https://docs.rs/tokio/latest/tokio/) to be more familiar with its runtime and task management system.
+Refer to `tokio`'s [API docs](https://docs.rs/tokio/latest/tokio/) to be more familiar with its async runtime and task management system.

 ## Internationalization